This is a foreign exchange guide to Vanuatu, the Vanuatu Vatu currency plus sending VUV transfers and travel tips.

 Sending money to Vanuatu

 When searching around for information on how to get a good exchange rate when sending money to Vanuatu you need to start with finding out the latest Vanuatu Vatu foreign-transfer exchange rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Vanuatu
+Get a better deal for foreign transfers to Vanuatu